-You are a traveller.
-An ardent traveller!
+You are a traveler.
+An ardent traveler!
 You have trekked on the Himalayas and indulged in scuba diving in the pristine blue green waters of Andaman islands.
 But have you visited Kolkata during October?
 Have you visited the city of joy when she adorns herself like a newly-wed blushing bride beaming with happiness filled till the brim?
 You haven’t?
 Then make sure it’s on your list!

 Many say Kolkata is a time-warped city, moving at its own pace, having all the time in the world, yet rushing perpetually.
 Ideally the city can be visited during any time of the year, but if you want to breathe in the true spirit of the city and its people, then visit during the Durga Puja.
 You might have already visited pandals at Chittaranjan Park in Delhi, or Lokhandwala in Mumbai, but believe me when I say this, even if you take the madness of Diwali in Delhi, Navaratri in Gujarat and Ganeshotsav in Mumbai, still Kolkata would surpass it all in ubiquitous glory when it comes to celebrating the homecoming of its very favourite daughter: Maa Durga from Kailash with her four children by her side.